OpenEvalProject/evals/manuscripts/elife-22086/v2/manuscript.md

 The U3-18S helices Hc and Hd are located in a crowded region and surrounded by Sof1, Utp11, Utp24 and many unassigned α-helices (Figure 7K).
 The extensive protein interactions of the two U3-18S helices suggest their important role for 90S assembly.
 Consistent with their physical connection, the 3' end of the 18S strand in Hc is adjacent to helix 3 in the 5' domain.
 The 5' end of the 18S strand, which leads to the A1 site, is close to Utp24, supporting that Utp24 is the nuclease for site A1 (Bleichert et al., 2006; Tomecki et al., 2015; Wells et al., 2016).

-## Nascent ribosome in 90S
+### Nascent ribosome in 90S

 The four domains of 18S RNA are assembled into several subdomains that adopt native-like structures, but are not yet packed (Figure 8A–F, Figure 8—figure supplement 1).
 The RNA elements at the domain/subdomain interface or the AF binding sites are frequently shifted from their native positions or disordered (Figure 8F).
 Despite lack of inter-domain packing, the partially assembled 5' and central domains already take a native orientation as in the mature 40S structure (Figure 8C–D).
 Such structural organization should facilitate their joining into the body at the next step of assembly.
 By contrast, the 3' major domain and the 3' minor domain are placed far away from their native positions (Figure 8C–D).

 The 5' domain is better assembled compared with the central and 3' major domain.
 The latter two domains still contain a large fraction of disordered RNAs (Figure 8C–F, Figure 8—figure supplement 1).
 19 out of 33 r-proteins in 40S ribosome were identified in the EM density (Figure 8G, Supplementary file 1).
 The missing r-proteins are located mainly at the head (S0, S3, S10, S15, S17, S18, S19, S20, S25, S29, Asc1) and the head-body junction (S2, S21).
 One protein S26 bound to the central domain is missing.
 The 18S RNA is well separated from the 5' ETS RNA, reflecting their functional and structural distinction (Figure 8H).

-## The 5' domain
+### The 5' domain

-The 5' domain is assembled into a basal subdomain (helices 3–4, 15–18 and r-proteins S9, S23, S24 and S30) and an apical subdomain (helices 5–14 and r-proteins S4, S6, S8 and S11) and heavily covered by AFs (
+The 5' domain is assembled into a basal subdomain (helices 3–4, 15–18 and r-proteins S9, S23, S24 and S30) and an apical subdomain (helices 5–14 and r-proteins S4, S6, S8 and S11) and heavily covered by AFs (Figure 9A–D, Figure 8—figure supplement 1).
+The assembled 5' domain already takes a native-like overall shape, but the two subdomains are slightly twisted and loosely packed.

 ![Figure 9.](https://cdn.elifesciences.org/articles/22086/elife-22086-fig9-v2.jpg)

 **Figure 9.:** (A) The 5' domain RNA in 90S (grey and green) and 40S (yellow, red and green) are aligned by the basal subdomain.
 Shifted RNA elements are marked with arrows.
 (B–C) The assembled 5' domain structure in the 90S (B) and 40S (C) ribosome.
 RNAs disordered in 90S are colored black in C. Same orientation as in A. (D) Structure of the 5' domain and associated AFs shown in surface view.
 The beak region is removed for clarity.
 (E) Interactions of the 5' apical subdomain with AFs are shown in two perpendicular views.
 The insert shows the displayed region in the ΔDhr1 map.
 (F) Interactions of the 5' basal subdomain with AFs.
-The insert shows the displayed region in the ΔDhr1 map.DOI: http://dx.doi.org/10.7554/eLife.22086.023
+The insert shows the displayed region in the ΔDhr1 map.

 The 5' apical subdomain and its associated AFs stand out from the main body of 90S structure and form the left ear.
 A few RNA elements are not assembled into their final positions in the apical subdomain.
 Helix 6, the binding site for U14 snoRNA (Liang and Fournier, 1995), is disordered (Figure 9C).
 U14 transiently associates with the early assembly intermediates of 90S and is released in our samples that contain mainly complete 90S particles (Zhang et al., 2016b).
 The peripheral RNA helices ES3A and ES3B are shifted or disordered as a result of Utp20 binding.